automatically generated captions

 00:04:39 and then this other intangible stuff called information

-00:04:51 Purpose that come up let's do the material or did the material that is kind of an expected.
+00:04:51 Purpose that kind of led to the material or did the material led to this kind of unexpected

-00:04:59 Useful purpose and there's a very interesting book that's appeared recently called The Idea Factory which is the.
+00:04:59 Useful purposes. there's a very interesting book that's appeared recently called The Idea Factory which is the.

 00:05:10 A history there are many history of Bell Labs but this is

-00:05:13 when history of believes many histories of Bell Labs go along the following narrative that is they say brilliant
+00:05:13 one history of Bell labs many histories of Bell Labs go along the following narrative that is they say brilliant

-00:05:20 physicist unconstrained by reality produced condensed matter physics and the Internet it turns history
+00:05:20 physicist unconstrained by reality produced condensed matter physics and the Internet transistors

-00:05:28 and the Internet and all the rest of that laser wonderful example of how the rivet get it
+00:05:28 and the Internet and all the rest of that laser wonderful example all the terrific yes

 00:05:34 but according to the guy who is running Bell Labs at that point it is unrelated to reality because in fact Shannon

-00:05:41 and try for inviting the rest of the one billion physicists that's not the issue
+00:05:41 and try for and Bardeen and the rest of them were all brilliant physicists that's not the issue

 00:05:45 but they were basically making a more efficient and profitable telephone system

-00:05:50 and so you know the thing about utilities of us all focused there was fighting improving telecommunications
+00:05:50 and so you know the thing about utility it was all focused on improving telecommunications

-00:05:56 but there was a function yet people wanted to talk to the.
+00:05:56 but there was a function yes people wanted to talk to their

-00:06:00 Or brokers in New York or whatever that might be
+00:06:00 brokers in New York or whatever that might be

 00:06:02 and so since that function couldn't be accomplished by anything that existed they had to make up something new